-To install clearVISN CoreWatch on a Windows NT or Windows 95 system:
+To install clearVISN CoreWatch on a Windows NT or Windows 95/98 system:

 - 1. If you plan to integrate clearVISN CoreWatch with HP OpenView on a Windows NT system, be sure the HP OpenView daemon is running.
 For details, see your HP OpenView documentation. - 2.
-Insert the clearVISN CoreWatch CD into your CD-ROM drive. - 3.
-After the clearVISN CoreWatch installation wizard appears, click Next. - 4.
+Insert the clearVISN CoreWatch CD into your CD-ROM drive and double-click on the install.bat icon.
+The clearVISN CoreWatch installation wizard appears. - 3.
+Click Next. - 4.
 After reviewing the license agreement, click Yes to accept it. - 5.
 Enter your name and your company's name in the appropriate text boxes.
 Then click Next. - 6.
 Specify the folder in which you want to install the software and click Next.